ABOUT :: FAQs

 A The Campaign quickly built out a broader cultural and historical mission that includes the bridge-naming project but that is organized around a variety of efforts — research, education, advocacy — to honor the life and advance the full legacy of Emperor Norton.

-On the second Sunday of December 2013, at the historic House of Shields bar, we instituted the First Annual Tannenbaum Toast — a holiday party to celebrate the tradition that credits Emperor Norton with calling for the great Christmas Tree that is raised in Union Square every year (the first such public Christmas Tree in the country).
-We've returned to The House of Shields for Toasts on the second Sundays of December 2014 and December 2015, and are looking forward making it a fourth in 2016.
+On the second Sunday of December 2013, at the historic House of Shields bar, we instituted the First Annual Tannenbaum Toast — a holiday party to celebrate the legend that credits Emperor Norton with calling for the great Christmas Tree that is raised in Union Square every year.
+We later learned that he didn’t.
+No matter!
+We've returned to The House of Shields for holiday Toasts every second Sunday of December since, and we look forward to hosting the Seventh Annual Tannenbaum Toast there in 2019.

 In 2014, the first calendar year after the Campaign launched in September 2013, we spent much of our time laying the groundwork to incorporate as a nonprofit — which we did in October 2014.